 Over the past several years, our family has traveled quite a bit.
 And, it’s been an intentional decision!
 Not just, hey let’s go on vacation, but wow, we’ve only got our kids for a few more years – let’s make them count!
 Hence the idea of intentional travel!

-That’s when the wheels started turned.
+That’s when the wheels started turning.
 Metaphorically first, then literally 🙂

 So, I threw it out to the family that I thought we should travel together and where did everyone want to go…what fun!
 This is one of my favorite parts of travel ~ planning a trip.
 The unlimited possibility phase!
 When no parameters have been put down yet, the dreaming begins.
 And, the ideas were all over the map, as they should be!